Members of Slow Food North Louisiana holding fresh-cut zinnia bouquets at Raccoon Bend Farms.

 World Mental Health Day: How Velcro Became My Secret Weapon Against Anxiety

 Anxiety is an annoying companion, sometimes turning everyday moments and simple tasks into huge challenges.
-Today is World Mental Health Day, it’s a reminder to reflect on our mental health journeys and the unique way we cope.
-For years, I struggled to manage my anxiety, logically knowing I wasn’t the only person dealing with it, but often feeling like I was the only one in the world with these feelings.
-It wasn’t until I discovered a small coping mechanism—a simple piece of Velcro—that I began to find comfort.
+Today is World Mental Health Day.
+Itโ€™s a reminder to think about our mental health journeys.
+We should also consider the unique ways we cope.
+For years, I struggled to manage my anxiety.
+Logically, I knew I wasnโ€™t the only person dealing with it.
+I often felt like I was the only one in the world with these feelings.
+It wasnโ€™t until I discovered a small coping mechanism, a simple piece of Velcro, that I began to find comfort.

 A Tactile Sensitivity